The CJIS Advisory Process

-The magnitude of any problem must be explained in order to set a priority in getting a change made.
+When submitting a proposal, explain the severity of the problem to set a priority for getting a change made.

-- State Identification Bureaus may submit topic proposals to the CSO or directly to the CJIS Division.
+- State identification agencies can submit topic proposals to the CSO or directly to the CJIS Division.

 - Professional organizations submit topic proposals directly to the CJIS Division.

-- If the FBI Director concurs with an APB recommendation to implement a change, the staff from the CJIS Division will take the necessary action to implement the change and notify the Advisory Process members.
+4. If the FBI Director agrees to APB recommendation, CJIS Division staff will implement the change and notify advisory process members.